 That’s where an emergency preparedness checklist comes in handy.
 Luckily, we’ve made it easy (and even fun) to prepare your home for all sorts of unexpected events, even if you just want to stay safe on a summer day.
 Simply print out these checklists and keep them handy so that you can relax knowing that you’re prepared for almost anything that comes your way.
-(Also make sure your home is as protected as it can be — check to see if you have enough homeowners insurance.)
+(Also make sure your home is as protected as it can be — check to see if you have enough insurance coverage.)

 Build a family emergency preparedness binder

 There are many specific emergencies that your family should prepare for — fires, hurricanes and earthquakes, for example.
 However, let’s first explore how to create a general emergency binder to prepare for just about any situation that comes your way.

 This emergency preparedness binder should include important contacts and documents, evacuation plans and meeting locations.
 Everyone in your home should be very familiar with the binder’s contents and where it lives in your home.
 Ideally, you should store it in a safe that’s both water- and fire-proof.

 Here’s an in-depth look at exactly what you should put in your emergency preparedness binder.
 You can download the templates below.
 (To get your kids involved, have them help draw your home’s floor plans and encourage them to go on a scavenger hunt locating important items like fire extinguishers and smoke detectors.)